JLFernandes11/PCR-Chemistry/README.md

 # PCR-Chemistry

 Principal Component Regression for chemical spectroscopy multivariate calibration.
 Written in Python with TKinter-based GUI.

-It reads the spectral CSV data, performs Savitzky–Golay preprocessing, performs PCR multivariate calibration, and outputs predicted concentrations as a CSV file.
+This tool reads spectral CSV data, applies **Savitzky–Golay preprocessing**, performs **PCR calibration**, and outputs the **predicted concentrations** as a CSV file.

-To run the PCR.py file you will need the following dependencies:
+To run the PCR.py file make sure the following dependencies are installed:
 <ul>
   <li>Pandas</li>
   <li>Numpy</li>